wp-media/imagify-plugin/readme.txt

 Speed up your website with lighter images without losing quality.

-Imagify is the most advanced image compression tool, you can now use this power directly in WordPress.
+Imagify is the most advanced tool to optimize images.
+You can now use this power directly in WordPress.
 After enabling it, all your images including thumbnails will be automatically optimized when uploaded into WordPress.
-You can also use Imagify to convert and serve WebP images for free.
+You can also use Imagify to convert WebP images for free.

 WooCommerce and NextGen Gallery compatible.